1963’s Hud anticipated the cultural upheaval of the 1960s.

 Hud: No Moral Code

-To underscore the type of guy he is, we’re first introduced to Hud Bannon as he comes out of the home of the woman he slept with the night before.
+To underscore the type of guy he is, we’re first introduced to Hud Bannon as he leaves the home of the woman he slept with the night before.
 She’s married, and her husband gets home just after Lonnie successfully tracks Hud down.

 The husband asks Hud and Lonnie what they’re doing at his house.
 Hud says he’s there to pick up his no good nephew Lonnie, who slept with the man’s wife last night.